-The Group applies the simplified approach to trade receivables to provide for expected credit losses prescribed by HKFRS 9 in FY2019.
-As a result, impairment loss on financial assets of approximately HK\$0.3 million was charged for FY2019 (FY2018: HK\$ Nil).
+The Group applies the simplified approach to financial assets to provide for expected credit losses prescribed by Hong Kong Financial Reporting Standard ("HKFRS") 9 Financial Instruments.
+As a result, an impairment loss of less than HK\$0.1 million was charged for FY2020 (FY2019: HK\$0.3 million).